Mexico to invoke labor rule to ensure U.S. vaccines for illegal migrants | Politics

 Mexico to invoke labor rule to ensure U.S. vaccines for illegal migrants

-Foreign Minister Marcelo Ebrard told reporters at a regular government news conference that the United States-Mexico-Canada Agreement's labor provisions include health protections for migrants regardless of their immigration status.
-He said the Mexican government will seek to use the provisions to ensure that migrants receive coronavirus vaccines.
+Foreign Minister Marcelo Ebrard told reporters at a regular government news conference that the labor provisions of the United States-Mexico-Canada Agreement (USMCA) include health protections for migrants regardless of their immigration status.
+Mexico's government will seek to use the provisions to ensure that migrants receive coronavirus vaccines, he said.

+"We will invoke the labor chapter of the USMCA free trade agreement," said Ebrard, emphasizing that the text recognized the "vulnerability" of migrant workers.
+It is the responsibility of both Mexico and the United States that all workers have guaranteed access to vaccines, he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)